Derasine96/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script that prints the type of the file
+Writing a script to Create a symbolic link